-In Cubigo you can manage all kind of activities for the residents.
-These will appear in the Activities cubes on the resident's homescreen.
+In Cubigo you can manage all kinds of activities for the residents.
+These will appear in the Activities cubes on the resident's home screen.

 If you want to add an activity then open the Activities | Items overview from the administrator's sidebar.

 We display an overview of all the activities in your community in the grid.

 You can use the button [+ Add activity] to enter a new activity to your calendar.
 Or when you open the monthly calendar view and hoover over a day, you can use the + button to enter a new activity for a specific day

 In both cases, an activity detail form opens to enter all relevant information.

 You can add an image to represent the activity.
 Either click inside the grey box and select an image file, or drag and drop an image file from your computer into the grey box.

 If you are not happy with the image you selected you can press the button [Remove file] thatappears under the image that has been uploaded and add another image.